Welcome to Year 1

 |1R – Mrs Reho|

 There are other adults who support the learning in Year One.
-They are Mrs Kippen, Mrs Bibi, Mrs Deane and Mrs Bashir.
-At different times during the year other adults may support the children’s learning such as sports coaches or specialist teachers.
+They are Mrs Kippen, Mrs Bibi, Mrs Bibi and Mrs Walton.
+At different times during the year, other adults may support the children’s learning such as sports coaches or specialist teachers.

 All classes are mixed ability.
-For most of the week the children learn alongside their class teacher.
-However, they are mixed across the year group for their daily phonics lesson.
+For most of the week, the children learn alongside their class teacher.
+However, they are mixed across the year group for their daily phonics lesson (Read, Write, Inc)

 A Typical Day